mh-/pico-picoemp-test-target/README.md

 * If fault injection causes the RP20240 to hang, the LED will permanently stay on or off.

 After the test, just power cycle the Pi Pico.

+---

+Short video of the target being attacked by a PicoEMP: https://youtu.be/5uhnqSTVd94